dekoza/mtgpl/RNA.rst

    |tap|, Remove a +1/+1 counter from a creature you control: Bolrac-Clan Crusher deals 2 damage to any target.

-"Whiplash"
+Captive Audience
+   Captive Audience enters the battlefield under the control of an opponent of your choice.

+   At the beginning of your upkeep, choose one that hasn't been chosen —

+   • Your life total becomes 4.

+   • Discard your hand.

+   • Each opponent creates five 2/2 black Zombie creature tokens.

+Cindervines
-   Whenever an opponent casts a noncreature spell, "Whiplash" deals 1 damage to that player.
+   Whenever an opponent casts a noncreature spell, Cindervines deals 1 damage to that player.

-   |mana_1|, Sacrifice "Whiplash": Destroy target artifact or enchantment.
-"Whiplash" deals 2 damage to that permanent's controller.
+   |mana_1|, Sacrifice Cindervines: Destroy target artifact or enchantment.
+Cindervines deals 2 damage to that permanent's controller.

 Clan Guildmage